ropensci/plater/inst/doc/plater-basics.md

 -   The rest of the left column is the row names (A:H for a 96-well plate)
 -   One line between layouts (This row should appear as blank in a spreadsheet editor, but as a row of commas when viewed as plain text.)

-You can use `plateR` format with any standard plate size (6 to 384 wells).
+You can use `plater` format with any standard plate size (6 to 384 wells).
 Not every well has to be filled.
 If a well is blank in every layout in a file, it's omitted.
 If it's blank in some but not others, it'll get `NA` where it's blank.

-While creating a file in `plateR` format, it can be helpful to check whether you're doing it right.
-For that purpose, you can pass the path of the file to `check_plateR_format()`, which will check that the format is correct and diagnose any problems.
+While creating a file in `plater` format, it can be helpful to check whether you're doing it right.
+For that purpose, you can pass the path of the file to `check_plater_format()`, which will check that the format is correct and diagnose any problems.

 Step 2: Read in the data
 ------------------------